 Is our most popular theme for first-time visitors (adults & kids alike) to the Louvre.
-Bestiary are imaginary creatures such as unicorns, griffins & dragons, but for the purpose of getting hunters to the main highlights, it includes Egyptian sphinxes, Roman satyrs, Greek Centaurs.
-Covering Louvre Icons such as the Mona Lisa, Venus de Milo, Nike of Samothrace, it also includes lesser-visited corners such as the most recent Louvre addition, the Islamic Collection, and French sculpture court for a relief from the crowds.
+Bestiary are imaginary creatures such as unicorns, griffins & dragons, but for the purpose of getting hunters to main highlights, it includes Egyptian sphinxes, Roman satyrs, Greek Centaurs.
+Covering Louvre Icons such as the Mona Lisa, Venus de Milo, Nike of Samothrace, it also includes lesser-visited corners such as the Islamic Collection & the Near Eastern empty quarter for a relief from the crowds.
 KID-FRIENDLY

 ANIMALS IN ART

 This theme is meant for the family who wants to steer clear of the crowds (thus skipping famous Louvre icons), keeping to quieter & more contained corners of the museum so you can focus on scouting out (& sometimes pose as!) your animals.
-Works included are Northern European painting, Medieval European as well as French sculpture.
+Works included are Northern European painting, Medieval European as well as frilly French sculpture.
 Please don’t choose this theme if you’d like to see the Mona Lisa, Nike of Samothrace or Venus de Milo.
 KID-FRIENDLY (may be on hold, depending on whether the Louvre's still renovating parts of the Richelieu wing)

 Prowl about after prancing putti, capturing an impish Eros with his arrow!
 The Venus de Milo is of course chief to this theme & included are wedding feasts by Italian, French and Northern European painters.
 It’s frequently customized for Hen and Stag parties, not to mention being good for destination wedding ice breakers, or the romantic newlyweds in Paris on a first anniversary.
 As it covers a good amount of ground, it’s hard on little legs.